Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   An API developed by students at Purdue SIGBots, used to control VEX robots.
 It functions as an alternative to VexCode V5.
 ])

+#nb_create_glossary_entry(
+  title: "Python",
+  category: "program",
+  definition: [
+  A general purpose, high-level programming language primarily used for data science.
+We utilize it to create graphs and other visual representations of data collected during our "Test" phases.
+])

+#nb_create_glossary_entry(
+  title: "Bash",
+  category: "program",
+  definition: [
+  A command-line interface shell program used in macOS and Linux.
+The equivalent of it for Windows is Windows PowerShell.
+])

 // Old Glossary Entries
 #nb_create_glossary_entry(
   title: "Singleton Pattern",